act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 **Note:** The test targets for this rule are elements that have their text content change multiple times, on a page with further content, if that change happens without user intervention.

 **Note:** The 10 minute time span is an arbitrary limit which is not included in WCAG.
 Content that updates less frequently, or that doesn't update on a regular interval, will be inapplicable for this rule but may nonetheless fail [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
-It is however a much lesser accessibility issue, and without any time limit this rule would be virtually untestable.
+The accessibility problem tends to be less severe for longer time periods, and without a time limit, testing this rule consistently would be impractical.

 ## Expectation 1